Stock market today: Wall Street rises as economy holds up better than feared

 Stocks also jumped 1.9% in Hong Kong, though they were more muted elsewhere in Asia and across Europe.

-The two-year Treasury yield, which moves more on expectations for the Fed, fell to 4.71% from 4.74%.
+The two-year Treasury yield, which moves more on expectations for the Fed, rose to 4.75% from 4.74% late Monday.

 ——